HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

-This guide will instruct you on How to plant grass seed in Bare spots and help you quickly patch those ugly brown spots on any part of your lawn.
+This guide will instruct you on How to plant grass seed in Bare spots and help you patch those ugly brown spots on any part of your lawn.

 Bare patches on lawns can occur for various reasons, but either way, most people agree that bare patches look bad and detract from the overall appearance of your lawn.
+With that, let’s get to how to fix dead patches of grass!

 How to Fix Bare Spots on Your Lawn

-Step 1: Determine Why You Have Bare Patches
+Step 1: Determine “Why” You Have Bare Patches

 The first step in fixing brown lawn spots your lawn is to determine why you’re having problems in the first place.
 Carefully dig a spade or two of it up to determine if you have an infestation of insects or grubs.

-If your lawn is free of pests, the next step is to look at water and sunlight.
-If water pools near the bare spots during rainstorms or a nearby tree prevent them from getting enough sunlight, you’ll need to address these problems before reseeding.
+If water pools near the bare spots during rainstorms, you most likely have “low spots” in your lawn.
+Or, perhaps a nearby tree prevents the lawn from getting enough sunlight.
+Either way, you’ll need to address these problems before reseeding.

-The best temperature for growing grass seed is 60-75 degrees Fahrenheit, with soil temperature ranging between 50-65 degrees.
-While this is the ideal temperature range, grass will grow in slightly colder or warmer temperatures, but the germination process will take longer, and the success of grass seed growth may be less.
+While this is the ideal temperature range, grass will grow in slightly colder or warmer temperatures, but the germination process will take longer, and the growth success of all the grass seeds you plant may be less.

-Most of you will probably want to plant in the fall.
-However, spring can be just as timely.
 The cooler weather makes it easier for seeds to retain moisture.
 It’s common sense that as we dehydrate more quickly in the summer months – so will your grass seed.

 Another plus for off-season grass seed planting is that the vast majority of weeds that grass competes with die during these cooler months.